 Frequently inspect outlets for discoloration, looseness and warmth.
 The ESFI also recommends unplugging “all small electrical appliances, such as hair dryers, shavers, curling irons, clothes irons and toasters, when not in use.”

 Doing laundry is one of those unavoidable chores.
-Although washers and dryers certainly make life easier, believe it or not, they can be dangerous if you are not careful.
+Although washers and dryers certainly make life easier, believe it or not, they can be dangerous if you’re not careful.
 Never leave home with the washer or dryer running.

 “In 2010-2014, U.S. fire departments responded to an estimated average of 15,970 home structure fires involving clothes dryers or washing machines each year,” according to the National Fire Protection Association.
 “These fires caused annual averages of 13 civilian deaths, 444 civilian injuries and $238 million in direct property damage.”

-Before starting the wash, check the pockets of clothes and remove anything — like change, pins and stones — that could damage your washing machine or clothing.
-Then use the right amount and type of laundry detergent specified in your user manual.
+Before starting the wash, check the pockets of clothes and remove any items – like change, hairpins, pens and stones – that could damage your washing machine or clothing.
+Then use the right type and amount of laundry detergent specified in your user manual.

 Clean the inside of your washing machine to reduce residue buildup.
 This could be as simple as using a damp cloth or buying a washing machine cleaner.
-Whether you’re washing clothes or the machine itself, do not let water or chlorine bleach sit in your washing machine for an extended period of time.
-This could led to rust and/or erosion.
+Whether you’re washing clothes or the machine itself, don’t let water or chlorine bleach sit in your washing machine for an extended period of time.
+This could lead to rust and erosion.

 A majority of laundry-related fires – 92% according to the NFPA – involve dryers.
 “The leading items first ignited in dryer fires [are] dust, fiber or lint (26% of total) and clothing (26%).”

 To lessen the risk of dryer fires in your home, don’t overload your dryer.
-Also, clean out the lint screen before and/or after every load of laundry.
+Also, clean the lint screen before and after every load of laundry.
 Never run the dryer without the lint filter in place.

-Wipe out the interior of the dryer from time to time to catch anything that might have been missed by the lint filter.
+Wipe out the interior of your dryer from time to time to catch anything the filter might have missed.
 Dust, lint and pet fur/hair can gather around the machine as well.
 Clean around and behind your dryer at least once a year.
 Keep any flammable materials, like cleaning products, cardboard and clothing, away from the dryer.

 Check vents for blockages twice a year.
 If you have a gas dryer, a certified technician should inspect the gas line, exhaust and venting system.

-Not every home has a dishwasher, but if you find yourself using this appliance, there are some tips you should follow.
+Not every home has a dishwasher, but if you find yourself using this appliance, follow these tips.